Federal R&D Tax Credit

 Some companies will eventually be selected for audit as a normal part of IRS diligence.
 SourceHOV Tax provides full audit support in the event one of our studies is audited.
 Our sustention rate in these cases is typically 85-100%.

 What can prevent a company from benefiting or claiming the R&D tax credit?

-Finally, the R&D tax credit is a temporary incentive, having expired and been renewed regularly since 1981.
-Because it has bipartisan support and plays such a significant role in spurring growth for U.S. businesses, we believe—even in the event of major tax reform—that the credit will survive.
 We recommend evaluating the credit opportunity each year to ensure that credit benefits are maximized.
+Now that the credit is permanent, companies can better plan knowing the credit will help offset the cost of additional research.
 Companies often find that the time commitment needed to evaluate the credit is far less than they expected and the benefit surprisingly more.
 To receive a call from one of our R&D team members, click here.